JustinYu94/just-json/README.md

 # just-json
-The JSON library that only manipulate with the given buffer.
+The JSON library that only manipulates with the given buffer.